ezgiefee/file-operations/README.md

 # File Operations
-A Rest Api For Storing Files and Their Contents on mysql database
+A Rest Api using Spring Boot For Storing Files and Their Contents on Mysql Database

 # Getting Started